keymanapp/help.keyman.com/products/linux/17.0/start/installing-keyboard.md

 ## Download from Keyman cloud repository

-From Keyman Configuration, click "Download".
+From Keyman Configuration, click "Download keyboard".
 At the search page, enter the keyboard you want to download.

 ![](../linux_images/search-khmer-angkor.png "Search for khmer_angkor keyboard")